BaoziBandit/MicronautTest/README.md

 We are not looking for a specific problem to be solved, instead architect your application as you see fit.
 Some example applications might be an E-Commerce Store, Messaging App, etc.

+Feel free to be creative with how you solve problems/architect your applications.

 Requirements:
 - Create a controller for the user object
   - This controller should handle all CRUD operations.